amchelle/amchelle.github.io/_posts/2023-05-03-sourdough-dumplings.md

     3. **Cut.** Scrape dough out of bowl onto clean floured countertop.
 Cut dough into small sections of about 15g.
 Roll each section into a ball with hands.
     4. **Roll.** Flatten dough ball with your hands and dust with flour.
 With a rolling pin push away from you.
 Rotate the dough 90 degrees and roll again.
 Complete two more rotations.
 Roll out the remaining dough balls.
 The dumpling wrappers should be about 2 1/2 inches in diameter.
     5. **Fill.** Combine filling ingredients in a large bowl and fill each wrapper with about a tablespoon of filling.
-    6. **Fold.** Fold the wrapper in half containing the filling and then pleat the edges together pressing together to create a seal.
+    6. **Fold.** Fold the wrapper in half containing the filling and then pleat the edges pressing together to create a seal.
     7. **Cook.** Bring water to boil and steam dumplings covered with lid for 10 minutes in a steamer.
 ---